 - Identity theft when people post a photo of their vaccination card on social media - Don't post a photo of your vaccination card online.
 Scammers can see and steal your name, birthdate, and other personal information.

-- COVID-19 testing, vaccine, and treatment scams - Don't trust offers to get early access to the approved vaccine.
-And be aware that scammers are also targeting Medicare recipients.
+- COVID-19 testing, vaccine, and treatment scams - Be aware that scammers are targeting Medicare recipients.
 They're offering COVID-19 testing in an attempt to steal personal information.